 In the areas worst hit by the new coronavirus, teams of workers in protective clothing have been dispatched to spray a fog of disinfectant in plazas, parks and public streets.
 Cleaning regimes in offices, hospitals, shops and restaurants have been increased.
 In some cities, well-meaning volunteers even venture out at night to scrub the keypads of cash machines.

-Like many respiratory viruses, including flu, Covid-19 can be spread in tiny droplets released from the nose and mouth of an infected person as they cough.
+Like many respiratory viruses, including flu, Covid-19 is mainly spread in tiny droplets released from the nose and mouth of an infected person as they cough.
 A single cough can produce up to 3,000 droplets.
 These particles can land on other people, clothing and surfaces around them, but some of the smaller particles can remain in the air.
 There is also some evidence that the virus is also shed for longer in faecal matter, so anyone not washing their hands thoroughly after visiting the toilet could contaminate anything they touch.

 It is worth noting that, according to the Centers for Disease Control and Prevention (CDC), touching a surface or object contaminated with the virus and then touching one's own face "is not thought to be the main way the virus spreads".
 In May, the CDC updated its guidance to say that Covid-19 spreads "very easily" from person to person through contaminated droplets produced by others as they talk, cough, sneeze and breath.

-Even so, the CDC, the World Health Organization and others health authorities, have emphasised that both washing one's hands and cleaning and disinfecting frequently touched surfaces daily are key in preventing Covid-19's spread.
+Even so, the CDC, the World Health Organization and others health authorities, have emphasised that both washing one's hands, along with cleaning and disinfecting frequently touched surfaces daily are key in preventing Covid-19's spread.
 The CDC's latest guidance for how schools, restaurants and other public places can start to reopen details the need for intensified cleaning and disinfection of frequently touched surfaces such as playground equipment, door handles, bathroom taps and drinking fountains.
 It also admits that scientists are still learning about exactly how the virus spreads.
 So, although we still don't know exactly how many cases are being caused directly by contaminated surfaces, experts advise exercising caution.

 You might also like: